Pray4Lovee/pezkuwi-sdk/PHASE0_CRYPTO_AUDIT.md

 - [ ] Test bootnode connectivity
 - [ ] Verify SS58 address generation with new prefix
 - [ ] Test token transfers with new symbols
-- [ ] Validate all parachain registrations
+- [ ] Validate all teyrchain registrations
-- [ ] Test XCM between relay and parachains
+- [ ] Test XCM between relay and teyrchains
 - [ ] Test bridge configurations (if applicable)
 - [ ] Performance testing under load